Bob Heaton

 Robert Heaton (born September 28, 1956) is an American politician and basketball player who is a Republican member of the Indiana House of Representatives since 2010.
+He is the House Majority Whip.

 While at Indiana State University, Heaton was a prominent member of the college's varsity basketball team that famously reached the final of the 1979 NCAA Division I Basketball Tournament.
 Heaton averaged 9 points during the NCAA Tournament, including a buzzer-beating game-winner against Arkansas which propelled the Sycamores to the Final Four.

 Basketball career

 High school

-Heaton led the Clay City Eels to the finals of the 1947 Evansville Semi-state and the finals of the 1975 Terre Haute Regional.
+Heaton led the Clay City Eels to the finals of the 1974 Evansville Semi-state and the finals of the 1975 Terre Haute Regional.
 During his junior and senior, the Eels had a record of 43–4.

 College

 Heaton spent two seasons (1975–76 and 1976–77) at the University of Denver, leading the Pioneers in scoring (averaging 11.7 points) as a sophomore.
 He transferred to Indiana State after the 1977 season as Denver had decided to transition its basketball program from Division I to Division II.
 Heaton spent the 1978–79 and 1979–80 seasons at Indiana State, helping the Sycamores reach the 1979 NCAA Division I Championship game.

 While at Indiana State, Heaton was pictured on a 1979 Sports Illustrated cover with basketball legend Earvin "Magic" Johnson.
 "I never expected my face to be on the cover," Heaton would later tell Sports Illustrated.
 "In fact, it wasn't.
 But friends say the picture shows my best side: my backside."